davesnx/babel-plugin-transform-react-qa-classes/README.md

 - Do the code
 - Create a PR to this repo.

-There's a githook setted up when you push it runs the tests.
+In order to do the commits I prefer to use [Commitizen](https://github.com/commitizen/cz-cli) and there's a githook setted up when you push it runs the tests.

+Is your company using it?
+I would love to know more!
+Could you answer this small [typeform](https://davesnx.typeform.com/to/JrKgBc) :P

-#### License
+## License
 MIT